wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 1.0.6 =
+* Code formatting and optimization for backend save settings.
+* Code fixing for the translation of a plugin.

 = 2.0.5 =
 * Bug fixing for the pluggable function wp_new_user_notification that is generating fatal error.